-When you use a remote dialogue, the NightView user interface runs on the local system, while another process, named NightView.p, runs on the remote system to access and control the processes you are debugging.
-The following activities are performed on the local system in this case:
+When you use a remote dialogue, a process with architecture-specific knowledge named NightView.p runs on the local system, while another process named NightView.pp runs on whichever system you are debugging on to access and control the processes you are debugging.

-- all user interaction, including command input/output and window manipulation and updating; - reading source and object files, including reading and interpreting debug information in your program;
+The following activities are performed on the local system:

-evaluation of expressions in commands such as print and x, except that retrieving data from a debugged process (such as variable values) is performed on the remote system.
+- all user interaction, including command input/output and window manipulation and updating; - reading source and object files, including reading and interpreting debug information in your program; - evaluation of expressions in commands such as print and x, except that retrieving data from a debugged process (such as variable values) is performed on the remote system.

 The activities performed on the remote system are limited to storing and retrieving data to and from a debugged process, controlling execution of a debugged process, and supplying target-dependent information to the local system portion of NightView.
 Additionally, NightView sometimes runs the C compiler on the target system to generate code for eventpoints.
-See "Eventpoints" on page 3-9.
+See "Eventpoints" on page 3-10.

 You may wish to control how the target system allocates resources to NightView.p and the dialogue shell, both to prevent them from interfering with your application and to ensure that they get sufficient resources to give adequate response in NightView.
 You can control the allocation of CPU and memory resources as well as the scheduling policy and priority through either the login command or the remote login dialog.
 See "login" on page 6-26.
-See "Remote Login Dialog Box" on page 8-38.
+See "Remote Login Dialog Box" on page 8-41.